 Describe the community that participated in identifying the condition(s) that stand in the way of long-term goal achievement.
 What community members are impacted by the condition(s) (if different from the community defined above)?
-Using the answers above, write out your current community condition. osing the answers above, write out your current community condition.
+Using the answers above, write out your current community condition.

-What evidence do you have to show this condition is a barrier to achieving a long-term community goal?
-What created this condition? what created this condition?
+What evidence do you have to show this condition is a barrier to achieving a long- term community goal?
+What created this condition?
 What responsibility does your tribe or organization have for addressing the condition?
 Based on the responses to these questions, state the Current Community Condition: